 Does the LVAD make noise?

-HeartMate II - The HeartMate II pump does not make any audible noise.
-The pump's controller does have audible alarms and alerts with specific purposes.
+The HeartMate II and HeartWare pumps do not make any noise.
+The pump's controller does have loud alarms and alerts with specific purposes.

 How long do the batteries last?